-Here’s to the adventurers that don’t let cold weather and the change of the seasons keep them inside and away from exploring in the great outdoors.
-Unless it is pouring down with rain like a monsoon or snowing sideways that they cannot even see their own hand right in front of their face, they’re out there!
-Whether it be winter camping in -40, ice-climbing on a frozen waterfall or playing in rapids in a river kayak while the rain falls, these people are equipped and keen for adventures no matter what the weather is (to an extent obviously) and you can be too.
+Here’s to the adventurers that don’t let cold weather and the change of the seasons keep them inside and away from exploring the great outdoors.
+Unless it is pouring down with rain like a monsoon or snowing sideways that they cannot even see their own hand right in front of their face, they’re out there.
+Whether it be winter camping in -40°C, ice-climbing on a frozen waterfall or playing in rapids in a river kayak while the rain falls, these people are equipped and keen for adventures no matter what the weather is (to an extent obviously) and you can be too.

 So you love hiking but summer is slowly transforming into autumn, then before you know it, it’s winter and the peaks are covered, do people still go hiking?
 The answer is yes!
-Of course they do and they love it because it’s super rad.
+Of course, they do and they love it because it’s great.
 The first rule for winter hiking, like any activity, is to be prepared.
 You need to have the appropriate gear and the adequate knowledge to ensure your safety and the safety of others around you.
 Here’s what you need to know for prepping for a winter hike.

 Check the Weather